Professors

 Course description

-This course aims to equip students with the theoretical background and practical strategies to develop their skills as science communicators.
-The key focus of the course is how to communicate science in ELF, using story-telling techniques and switching between visual, oral and written modes effectively.
-The multilingual and transdisciplinary student body will provide the opportunity for students to share their knowledge, cooperate to build and negotiate meaning and adapt to a variety of audiences.
+The multilingual and transdisciplinary student body will provide the opportunity for students to share their knowledge, cooperate to build and negotiate meaning by adapting to a variety of audiences.
 Students will receive and provide direct feedback on their communicative strategies in an authentic interdisciplinary context.
 Venice itself is an ideal setting to inspire students to find creative solutions to the challenges faced by the city in relation the global issue of climate change.
-This topic allows for transdisciplinary approaches and to focus on a range of sub-themes such as rising water levels, pollution and food safety just to name a few.
+This topic allows for transdisciplinary approaches and to focus on a range of sub-themes such as rising water levels, pollution, over-tourism, just to name a few.
 The academic context of VIU can also be an opportunity for the content of students’ research to be presented in the form of a poster presentation to other academic circles and/or to the general public, thus providing them with an authentic and challenging context to put what they have learnt into practice.

 Learning outcomes